open-policy-agent/opa/docs/content/cli.md

       --log-timestamp-format string          set log timestamp format (OPA_LOG_TIMESTAMP_FORMAT environment variable) --set stringArray                      override config values on the command line (use commas to specify multiple values)
       --set-file stringArray                 override config values with files on the command line (use commas to specify multiple values)
+  -I, --stdin-input                          read input document from `os.Stdin` rather than a static file
       --timeout duration                     set exec timeout with a Go-style duration, such as '5m 30s'. (default unlimited) --v1-compatible                        opt-in to OPA features and behaviors that will be enabled by default in a future OPA v1.0 release
 ```